-The Eastern Partnership region (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine) is home to a population of almost 73 million and has 3,322 km of common borders with the EU.
+The Eastern Partnership region (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine) is home to a population of almost 73 million and shares 3.322 km borders with the EU.
 The region, however, is anything but homogenous.
-It is a region of frozen or smouldering conflicts (Donbas, Crimea, Transnistria, Abkhazia, South-Ossetia, Nagorno-Karabakh), inter-regional geopolitical ambitions or democratisation processes influenced by external factors as well as by domestic economic, demographic or system factors.
+It is a region of frozen or smouldering conflicts (Donbas, Crimea, Transnistria, Abkhasia, South-Ossetia, Nagorno-Karabakh), inter-regional geopolitical ambitions or democratisation processes, influenced by external aspects as well as by domestic economic, demographic or system factors.
 These long-term trends will resonate further in 2021 with potentially growing impact.
-This is likely to result in increased migration from the region towards its neighbours - west or east, south or north - in all its various forms and motivated by economic insecurity, post-pandemic recovery processes, political instability, displacement due to armed conflicts and a lack of state capacities to accommodate IPDs.
+This is likely to result in increased migration towards its neighbours - West or East, South or North - in all its various forms and motivated by economic insecurity, post-pandemic recovery processes, political instability, displacement due to armed conflicts and lacking state capacities to accommodate IPDs.

-Recent statistics reveal that the EaP countries were not a major region of origin for asylum seekers or irregular arrivals in the EU.
+Recent statistics reveal that the EaP countries were not a major region of origin of asylum seekers or irregular arrivals in the EU.
 Statistics also show that return and readmission of EaP citizens works quite smoothly in comparison to other nationalities.
-In fact, EaP citizens have been a source of labour for addressing economic and demographic demands of the EU Member States.
+EaP citizens have rather represented a source of labour force to address EU MS economic and demographic demands.
 At the end of 2019, almost 1.8 million citizens of the EaP countries legally resided in the EU on different residence grounds.
-This constitutes 9 % of all EU residence permits issued to third-country nationals in that year.
-Notably, about half of all EaP citizens who immigrate to the EU do so for reasons of employment (46 %).
-Combined with the fact that most non-EU citizens are deemed "essential workers" (care, construction, food, agricultural and accommodation sectors), immigration from EaP countries continues to make an important contribution to the functioning of the economies EU Member States, including during the COVID-19 outbreak.
+This constitutes 9% of all EU residence permits issued to third-country nationals in that year.
+Notably, about half of all EaP citizens who immigrate to EU do so for the reasons of employment (46%).
+Combined with the fact that the majority of non-EU citizens are so-called "essential workers" (care, construction, food, agricultural and accommodation sectors), immigration from EaP countries continues to make an important contribution to the functioning of EU MS economies, including during the COVID-19 outbreak.

-Poland is the main destination country for migrants from EaP countries: in 2019, more than 30% of all EaP migrants in EU Member States resided in Poland, which constitutes 85% of all third-country residents in this country.
+Poland is the main destination country for migrants from EaP countries: in 2019, more than 30% of all EaP migrants in EU MS resided in Poland, which constitutes 85% of all third country residents in this country.
 Other important destinations for migrants from EaP countries are Italy (mainly for migrants from Ukraine and Moldova), Czech Republic (Ukraine), Greece (Georgia), France, and Germany.

-Considering the high demand for "essential" and "sector-relevant" workers in the EU during and after the pandemic as well as growing unemployment in EaP due to business restrictions and the pandemic-related economic downturn, both demand for and supply of migrant workers from EaP countries will remain high.
-To prevent the resulting migratory flows from unfolding in an irregular manner, all future programmes on the development of labour migration corridors, schemes and partnerships need to focus on the active involvement of the various stakeholders in EaP countries, including the governmental sector, diaspora organisations and migrant communities in EU Member States and the private sector.
+Taking into account the high demand for "essential" and "sector relevant" workers in the EU during and after the pandemic as well as growing unemployment in EaP due to business restrictions and pandemic-related economic downturn, both demand for and supply of migrant workers from EaP countries will remain high.
+In order to avoid that the resulting migratory flows unfold in an irregular manner, all future programmes on the development of labour migration corridors, schemes and partnerships need to focus on the active involvement of various stakeholders in EaP countries, including the governmental sector, diaspora organisations and migrant communities in EU MS and the private sector.